-If you are a Plan participant but your employment terminates before you have five Years of Service, you generally forfeit all of your rights to service credit and benefits under the Plan (see the Miscellaneous Information section of this SPD).
-If you are reemployed prior to incurring five one-year breaks-in-service, your prior Years of Service and Years of Creditable Service will be restored.
+If you are a Plan participant but your employment terminates before you have five years of Vesting Service, you generally forfeit all of your rights to service credit and benefits under the Plan.
+If you are reemployed prior to incurring five one-year breaks-in-service, your prior years of Vesting Service and years of Credited Service (as of December 31, 2009) will be restored.
 You will not, however, accrue any additional benefits under the Plan following reemployment.

-Generally, a "one-year-break-in-service" is incurred if you work less than 501 hours in a calendar year.
+Generally, a "one-year-break-in-service" is incurred if you are not reemployed within one year of a severance date.

-Death Benefit for Spouses
+Death Benefit